Javran/Thinking-dumps/sicp/ch05/exercise_5_51/README.md

     Traverses a string and tokenizes it into a dynamic array.

+* `Parser`

+    Language parser that takes token and converts them into S-exps

 * `SExp`

-    Implements S-Expression. `newXXX` family allocates a new object and `freeSExp` frees that object.
+    Implements S-Expression. `newXXX` family allocates a new object, and the user is responsible for releasing the resource. and `freeSExp` non-recursively frees that object.

+* `Environment`

+    Implements runtime environment object that can be nested, inserted and lookup-ed.

+* `Frame`

+    One single frame from an environment, which stores key-value bindings

 * `Common`